 Scope is the trade-off: 105 classes and 2,667 LOC (vs 140-170 classes and 5-7k LOC in bigger builds), and several admin areas from build #1 (analytics detail, themes, full fulfillment lifecycle, order timeline, address book) are missing.
 Feature completeness: 93 passing, 24 partial, 25 failing, 1 N/A (weighted ~74%).
 Still feels complete in the browser.

-Quality is strong: avg MI 75.4, 0 PHPMetrics violations, 0 SonarCloud bugs, all three SonarCloud ratings A, 13 code smells, 0.6% duplication.
-SonarCloud's gate reports failed only because three new-code security hotspots await review.
+Quality is strong: avg MI 75.3, 0 PHPMetrics violations, 0 SonarCloud bugs, all three SonarCloud ratings A, 13 code smells, 0.4% duplication.
+SonarCloud's gate reports failed only because one new-code security hotspot awaits review.

 Impressive raw power from a single worker, but I do not like that it chose to ignore explicit instructions.
 A follow-up run with tighter guardrails is planned.